Weng Weng

-Ernesto de Guzman de la Cruz (September 7, 1957 – August 29, 1992), known by the stage name Weng Weng, was a Filipino actor, stunt performer, and martial artist.
-He has dwarfism.
+Ernesto de Guzman de la Cruz (according to his nephew, is middle name is de la Cruz) (September 7, 1957 – August 29, 1992), known by the stage name Weng Weng, was a Filipino actor, stunt performer, and martial artist.
+He had dwarfism.
 Born in what is now Baclaran in Parañaque, dela Cruz studied karate.
 In the mid-1970s, dela Cruz played supporting roles in films, until his first starring role in Agent OO (1981).
 At the Manila International Film Festival, dela Cruz's starring role in the Agent OO's sequel For Y'ur Height Only (1981) outsold every other local production on foreign sales.

 Following this, dela Cruz appeared in the D'Wild Wild Weng (1982), The Impossible Kid (1982), as Agent OO, and The Cute...
 The Sexy n' The Tiny alongside Berting Labra and Pia Moran.
 Eventually, his managers Peter and Cora Caballes changed professional paths and dela Cruz never worked again in the media industry.
+In July 1986, Dela Cruz was present at a coup attempt against the Aquino administration at the Manila Hotel.
 Dela Cruz spent the rest of his life with his family in Baclaran and died at the age of 34 in 1992.

-Dela Cruz has since become a cult film icon after some of his movies went viral.
+Dela Cruz has since become a cult film icon after some of his films went viral.
 By the 2000s, a lot of information published about him was vague.
 Research about his life led to the making of two successful documentaries: Machete Maidens Unleashed!
 (2010), and The Search for Weng Weng (2013).